GFA-spec/GFA-spec/GFA2-spec.md

 Like GFA, GFA2 is tab-delimited in that every lexical token is separated from the next by a single tab.

-Each descriptor line must begin with a letter and lies on a single line with no white space before the first symbol.
-The tokens that generate descriptor lines are \<header\>, \<segment\>,
+Each record line must begin with a letter and lies on a single line with no white space before the first symbol.
+The tokens that generate record lines are \<header\>, \<segment\>,
 \<fragment\>, \<edge\>, \<gap\>, and \<group\>.
 Any line that does not begin with a recognized code (i.e. H, S, F, E, G, O, or U) can be ignored.
-This will allow users to have additional descriptor lines specific to their special processes.
+This will allow users to have additional record lines specific to their special processes.
-Moreover, the suffix of any GFA2 descriptor line may contain any number of user-specific SAM tags which may be ignored by software designed to support the core standard.
+Moreover, the suffix of any GFA2 record line may contain any number of user-specific SAM tags which may be ignored by software designed to support the core standard.
+Tags with lower-case letters are reserved for end-users.

-There is one name space for all identifiers for segments, external fragments, edges, gaps, and groups.
+There is one name space for all identifiers for segments, edges, gaps, and groups.
+External fragment ID's are assumed to be in a distinct name space.
 It is an error for any identifier to be used twice in a defining context.
-Note carefully that instead of an identifier, one can use a * for edges, gaps, and groups, implying that an id is not needed as the item will not be referred to elsewhere in the specification.
+Note carefully that instead of an identifier, one can use a * for edges, gaps, and groups, implying that an id is not needed as the item will not be referred to elsewhere in the file.
 Moreover, almost all references to identifiers are oriented, by virtue of a post-fix + or - sign.
 A +-sign indicates the object is in the orientation it was defined, and a --sign indicates it should be reverse-complemented.

 ## SEMANTICS

+### Header

 The **header** contains an optional 'VN' SAM-tag version number, 2.0, and an optional 'TS' SAM-tag specifying the default the trace point spacing for any Dazzler traces specified